NME-rahul/GlaucomaDetection/README.md

 	  python main.py [arguments]

 	arguments:
-	> train_model - type if you wants to train model before model inference
+	> train_model - type if you wants to train model before model inference.

+	> existing - use after argument 'train_model' if you wants to use existing model to retrain.

-	> dflt / None - it loads existing model for model inference
+	> dflt / None - it loads existing model for model inference.

 * While giving path as input always give directory path without file name
 * While performing image processing always give path to the single image or path of directoy where you have two folder named as "Train" and "Validation"